GovTechSG/techpass-user-docs/docs/glossary.md

 </a>

 Government Managed Device.
-An internet device or a GFE device when enrolled with SEED becomes a Government Managed Device.
+An Internet Device or a GFE device when enrolled with SEED becomes a Government Managed Device.

 <a id="gsib">